insightsengineering/locksmith/README.md

 For example, setting the following variables will override the respective values from configuration file:
 `LOCKSMITH_LOGLEVEL`, `LOCKSMITH_EXAMPLEPARAMETER` etc.

-The precedence is like this (→ means "takes precedence over" or "overrides"):
+The order of precedence is:

 CLI flag → environment variable → configuration file → default value.